 Has Northern Ireland hit peak Brexit?

-The backstop, the DUP and the UK's border with the Republic of Ireland have all been key to Theresa May's Brexit plans.

-Northern Ireland issues have rarely been out of the news but what do people living there really think?
+Northern Ireland issues have rarely been out of the news, but what do people there really think?

-We spoke to a barber, a newsagent, a beautician, a tattoo artist and a bartender about what it.

 -